-85 [Comment to Recreational Athlete: The term "open category" is meant to exclude competition that is limited to junior or age group categories.]
-86 [Comment to Sample or Specimen: It has sometimes been claimed that the collection of blood Samples violates the tenets of certain religious
+^{85 [}Comment to Recreational Athlete: The term "open category" is meant to exclude competition that is limited to junior or age group categories.]

 Signatories: Those entities accepting the Code and agreeing to implement the Code, as provided in Article 23 of the Code.